Determination of Residency Status for Tuition Purposes

 If a student under the age of 23 is emancipated via marriage, having a dependent or having been in military service, they need only provide their own information (not parent information).
 If a student is over the age of 23, questions need only be answered with student information (not parent information).
 Colorado statute requires physical presence (domicile) and intent to be a permanent resident of Colorado a full 12 months prior to the first day of the semester in which the student wishes to be considered in-state.

-Students under 23 with no CO Resident Parent
+Students Under 23 with No Colorado Resident Parent

 Students under the age of 23 seeking in-state tuition, that do not have a parent who resides in CO and are not otherwise emancipated as outlined above, must submit a Residency Petition to request in-state status on their own accord.
 These students must prove that their sources of income are sufficient to meet their financial needs without any parental assistance for a full 12 month period prior to the term they are seeking in-state status.
 In addition, they must prove 12 month’s domicile (bodily living) in CO and that all prior state ties are severed and created in CO for that 12 month period.
 A Residency Petition will require documents be attached as proof and must be notarized.